PAOK BC: 1991–2000

+The 1993 Final Four marked the end of Vezyrtzis' first period at the head of PAOK's basketball department.
+During his tenure, PAOK had established itself among the leading clubs in European basketball, highlighted by the 1991 European Cup Winners' Cup and the 1992 Greek championship.
+Following the 1992–93 season, Vezyrtzis stepped down and handed control of the basketball department to Apostolos Oikonomidis.

 In the 1993–94 season, PAOK returned to European success, by winning the European third-tier level FIBA Korać Cup competition, in a two-legged final against the Italian League club Stefanel Trieste.
 PAOK won both at home and away, by 9 points.
 The following year, PAOK won the Greek Cup title, in a 19-point victory against Chipita Panionios, by a score of 72–53.
 In the 1995–96 season, PAOK once again reached the final of the FIBA European Cup (Saporta Cup), but they lost to the Spanish club Taugrés, by a score of 88–81.
 Three years later in 1999, PAOK again won the Greek Cup title, by defeating AEK Athens, by a score of 71–54.

-The new home of PAOK, the PAOK Sports Arena, able to hold 8,500 fans, was inaugurated on 17 March 2000.
-That marked the end of a long period of time, in which the club had shared the home court of Alexandreio Melathron with Aris.
+The new home of PAOK, the PAOK Sports Arena, able to hold 8,500 fans, hosted its first official PAOK game on 17 May 2000, when the club faced Panathinaikos in the second game of the Greek League Finals.
+The arena's construction had been a long-standing project in which Vezyrtzis played a key role, strongly promoting the creation of a permanent basketball home for PAOK on land donated by the Dedeoglou family.
+The move marked the end of a long period in which the club had shared the home court of Alexandreio Melathron with Aris.

 Bane Prelević returned to PAOK, after having quick spells at Kinder Bologna and AEK Athens, and then quit playing basketball at the end of the 1999–00 season.
 He later returned to PAOK in the 2001–02 season, as an assistant coach.